DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 *Got creative and innovative with a difficult problem*

-Went to the Human Services Agency for their work on GetCalFresh.&nbsp; In partnership with Code from America, HSA streamlined the benefits process for residence via GetCalFresh.org.
+The award went to the Human Services Agency for their work on GetCalFresh.&nbsp; In partnership with Code from America, HSA streamlined the benefits process for residence via GetCalFresh.org.

 Team: